Divorce after Christmas – told from a child’s point of view

 I had just started secondary school when my parents separated.
 It was an acrimonious divorce with two damaged adults trying to deal with their own emotions, whilst bringing up their children.

 Straight after the divorce, Christmas became a time of anxiety, which started as early as October half term.
 Who would I be with on Christmas Day?
 Going to church on Christmas Day was a big deal to my Mum and if we weren’t there to go with her, she would be upset.
 But we lived with Mum every day and Dad might like to spend Christmas Day with us this year.
 I only saw him at weekends, and I missed him.
 But Dad had a new girlfriend, so if we weren’t with him on Christmas Day, at least he wouldn’t be on his own, but Mum would be on her own, and she would be so unhappy without us.
-Communication between my parents was so strained, they struggled to agree on dates, and I wouldn’t know what was happening until quite close to Christmas.
+Communication between my parents was so strained, that they struggled to agree on dates, and I wouldn’t know what was happening until quite close to Christmas.

 Buying presents for them was worrying me too.
 My pocket money was limited, and I wasn’t allowed to go to the shops by myself, but I wanted to give presents to my mum and my dad.
 They both seemed to hate each other so much, I didn’t dare mention my Mum in front of my dad or vice versa.
 If I told one of them, I wanted to give the other a present, they would say that it wasn’t deserved because of one thing or another.